 About the Project

-Sandy Spring Bank, backed by the Montgomery County Green Bank’s CLEER Program, closed a $200,000 loan to help the Olney Ale House rebuild a greener and more flexible space with dining options following a fire that closed the restaurant in 2019.
-Through this project, the Olney Ale House will upgrade its equipment and space while also decreasing its energy consumption by 3%.
+Sandy Spring Bank, backed by the Montgomery County Green Bank’s CLEER Program to help the Olney Ale House rebuild a more energy efficient and more flexible space with dining options following a fire that closed the restaurant in 2019.

 Montgomery County Green Bank’s Role